 Air Bags- Air bags that are installed on a truck with a camper should be adjusted until the vehicle and camper are both level.
 From that point on, the air bags should be adjusted depending on load.
 The vast majority of air bags we use in the shop have a 5 pound minimum in order to keep the shape of the bag, and a 100 pound inflation maximum.
 Extra information is included in the literature that comes with the purchase and installation of air bags.

 Tires- Hot temperatures and hot pavement create more heat and friction on your tire.
 On the other hand, rain decreases your stopping distance and reduces maneuverability.
 As a result, low tire tread worsens all of these conditions.
 If you are planning a big adventure, take a look at the condition of your tread.
 If the tread is at half the thickness it was when you first purchased them, make it a priority to get your truck into your local tire shop for some new shoes.
+Check out some Goodyear promo codes before you buy any to save yourself some money!
 Getting routine tire rotations will also help even out wear.
 It is a good idea to frequently check your tires for unwanted objects such as rocks.
 Also, assessing the air pressure in your tire regularly is crucial.
 Low pressure can compromise the performance of the tire and reflect in lower gas mileage.
 Since heat makes air expand, the most accurate tire pressure reading will occur in the early morning when the tire is cold.
 A good off-road tire will have a stiff side wall for added protection against rocks.
 It is normal for a little bit of bulging to occur at the top and bottom of your tires.
 Be sure to not overfill the tire with air in efforts to get rid of bulges.
 A visit to a local tire store, or a quick read in your vehicle owners manual will provide good information on how much air pressure to put in a tire, how low to air down for off-road use, as well as a psi that the tire should not dip below.

 Wheels- Visually inspect your wheel to rule out any odd bends, cracks, and dents.
 Bearings keep your vehicle running smoothly.
 So, the best way to check the state of the wheel bearings on your vehicle is to check them with no weight on the wheels.
 Proceed to jack up your vehicle until the tire is just off the ground, using jack stands as a safety precaution, and give the tire a shake by grabbing the top of the tire and pulling towards you.
 There should be no movement when you shake the tire.
 If you do not hear strange sounds driving and you do not hear or feel anything loose when you shake the tire, then your bearings are fine.
 To make sure that your lug nuts are not too tight or too loose, swing by your local mechanic shop to have them re-torqued to specifications.
 Bearings and lug nuts are a vital parts to the function of your vehicle and failing to address the problem could lead to wheels falling off while driving.